madawei2699/awesome-seo/README.md

   ![](https://img.bmpi.dev/5494437c-08e0-0d08-5f91-6bdb4fcdece6.png)

-This is the traffic site i made.
-I earn almost $1500 US in advertising revenue.
+This is the traffic site I made.
+I earned almost $1500 US in advertising revenue.
 For SEO masters, maybe those amount of website traffic is too ordinary.
-However, for personal developer, this skills is worth for long-term investment.
+However, for personal developer, these skills are worthy for long-term investment.
 </details>

 <details>
   <summary>Telegram/WeChat Group</summary>

-Around the world, some teams and individuals are doing research in SEO.
+Around the world, some teams and individuals are doing researches in SEO.
 If interested in SEO or traffic acquisition, you can join my telegram group [web_cpc](https://t.me/web_cpc).
-Of course, you also can add my WeChat account, then i will add you into WeChat group.
+Of course, you can also add my WeChat account, so that I will add you into WeChat group.

 ![](https://img.bmpi.dev/755b406f-43ae-e382-e13c-547116d3e7d5.png)
 </details>